Telenor Kystradio: History

 The Arctic Coal Company, based at Longyear City on Spitsbergen, took contact with the Telegraphy Administration in 1910 and requested that there be established a radio telegraphy network between the archipelago and Norway.
-Svalbard was then terra nullus and not part of Norway.
+Svalbard was then terra nullius and not part of Norway.
 To avoid an American company establishing a station on territory the authorities hoped would become part of Norway, the proposal was passed after three weeks' administrative and political proceedings.
 This resulted in Spitsbergen Radio (from 1920 Svalbard Radio) and Ingøy Radio being established.
 The service made it popular to install radios on larger fishing vessels and allowed weather observations to be sent to the Norwegian Meteorological Institute.

 The Telegraphy Administration proposed in 1911 that all larger passenger and post-carrying ships should be required to have a radio, but the proposal was rejected by the government.
 Bergen Radio was originally proposed as a joint venture between the Telegraphy Administration and the navy, whereby the former would build the station and the latter would operate it.
 Instead the station was built and operated by the civilian agency.
 It was placed on top of the mountain Rundemanen, at 560 m above mean sea level.
 With a 5-kilowatt transmitter, this allowed it to send telegrams to ships mid-way in the Atlantic.
 For the first year after it opened in 1912, it sent 1,500 telegrams.
 Bergen and Røst Radios were able to guide Italia to Narvik during a storm in 1913, and in 1915 Irma was able to help the drifting Iris after an SOS had been sent.